cheminfo/nmrium-docs/docs/80_utitlies/10_file_format/10_file_format.md

 ### `.mimetype`

 Identifies the archive type.
-This file is placed at the root of the ZIP to allow fast type detection.
+This file is the first file entry of the ZIP to allow [fast type detection](https://cheminfo.github.io/file-collection/classes/FileCollection.html#isium).
+It contains the following UTF-8 string: `chemical/x-nmrium+zip`.

 ## Index Files